List of backward-compatible games for Xbox One and Series X/S

-The Xbox One gaming console has received updates from Microsoft since its launch in 2013 that enable it to play select games from its two predecessor consoles, Xbox and Xbox 360.
-On June 15, 2015, backward compatibility with supported Xbox 360 games became available to eligible Xbox Preview program users with a beta update to the Xbox One system software.
+The Xbox One gaming system has received updates from Microsoft since its launch in 2013 that enable it to play select games from its two predecessor consoles, Xbox and Xbox 360.
+On June 15, 2015, backward compatibility with Xbox 360 games became available to eligible Xbox Preview program users with a beta update to the Xbox One system software.
 The dashboard update containing backward compatibility was released publicly on November 12, 2015.
 On October 24, 2017, another such update added games from the original Xbox library.
 The Xbox Series X/S was released in 2020 and was confirmed to be backwards compatible with the same list of games as the Xbox One at launch.
-On November 15, 2021, a "final addition" of 76 titles was published as part of the 20th anniversary of the launch of the original Xbox console.
+On November 15, 2021, a "final addition" of 69 titles was published as part of the 20th anniversary of the launch of the original Xbox console.
 This is the following list of all backward compatible games on Xbox One and Xbox Series X/S under this functionality.